ggonnella/gfapy/manual/positional_fields.md

 In some cases, the field names were changed, as they represent keywords in common programming languages (```from```, ```send```).

-The following tables shows the field names used in gfapy, for each kind of line.
+The following tables shows the field names used in Gfapy, for each kind of line.
 Headers have no positional fields.
 Comments and custom lines follow particular rules, see the respective chapters.